open-sesame-escape/open-sesame-escape.github.io/content/puzzles/qr-construction/_index.md

 {{< example-image src="qr-code-mirror.png" >}}

-There is redundancy in a QR code's data, and they still can be read when certain pats are covered up.
+There is redundancy in a QR code's data, and they still can be read when certain parts are covered up.
 In particular, the center part of the QR code is redundant, and it is common to place a logo there.

 {{< example-image src="qr-code-center-image.png" >}}'